isralduke/thatbook/19-psalms.md

 > <a name="105:35">105:35</a> They ate all the vegetation in their land,
 > and devoured the crops of their fields.
 > <a name="105:36">105:36</a> He struck down all the firstborn in their land,
-> the firstfruits of their reproductive power.
+> the first fruits of their reproductive power.
 > <a name="105:37">105:37</a> He brought his people out enriched with silver and gold;
 > none of his tribes stumbled.
 > <a name="105:38">105:38</a> Egypt was happy when they left,